jacobgil/pytorch-grad-cam/README.md

 # Tutorials
 Here you can find detailed examples of how to use this for various custom use cases like object detection:

-These point to the new documentation jupter-book for fast rendering.
+These point to the new documentation jupyter-notebook for fast rendering.
 The jupyter notebooks themselves can be found under the tutorials folder in the git repository.

 - [Notebook tutorial: XAI Recipes for the HuggingFace 🤗 Image Classification Models](<https://jacobgil.github.io/pytorch-gradcam-book/HuggingFace.html>)